Planning for Same-Sex Couples and the Current State of DOMA Post-Windsor

 From an estate planning standpoint, it remains to be seen whether there will be a smooth transition in terms of the state’s recognition of the legal rights that flow from same-sex couples’ new status under Rhode Island law.

-In terms of long-term care planning, same-sex couples can now combine their total assets for eligibility purposes, making qualification for MassHealth coverage much easier.
+In terms of long-term care planning in Massachusetts, same-sex couples can now combine their total assets for eligibility purposes, making qualification for MassHealth coverage much easier.
 Additionally, MassHealth no longer punishes transfers between same-sex spouses, as has traditionally been a benefit only for straight couples.
 This means that a spouse facing a potential long-term stay in a nursing home may transfer his or her home to the non-institutionalized spouse so as to avoid MassHealth’s placing a lien on the property to cover the cost of care for the institutionalized spouse.
 Prior to the law taking effect, same-sex couples faced a five-year look back period on all transfers of property, meaning that any transfers of property created a disqualification period.

 Interestingly, the change in law does have drawbacks for same-sex couples.
 Because MassHealth imposes asset limits between spouses, it may make sense to remain unmarried for qualification purposes.
-Under the agency’s regulations, the at-home spouse is allowed to have approximately $110,000 in assets, while the institutionalized spouse is only allowed to have $2,000 in assets.
+Under the agency’s regulations, the at-home spouse is allowed to have $115,920 in assets, while the institutionalized spouse is only allowed to have $2,000 in assets.
 Conversely, an unmarried couple would have no restrictions imposed on the amount of assets the at-home partner would be allowed to hold; thus, if most of the couple’s assets are already titled in the name of the at-home spouse, it could be advantageous to remain unmarried.

 Lifetime Planning Considerations